FAQs: Studying the Undergraduate Strength & Conditioning Pathway at Setanta College

 How is the Undergraduate Pathway delivered?

-Setanta courses are delivered through blended learning.
+The Setanta strength & conditioning certificates and degree is delivered through blended learning.
 This means that the lectures (written and video) are pre-recorded and presented online to the student on a weekly basis.
 Furthermore, we also host on-site workshops where students gather with their fellow classmates and tutors to learn the practical skills of Strength and Conditioning.
 We have workshop venues across Ireland, the UK, the USA, India, Italy, and South Africa.

 How many hours a week of study time is needed?